Extreme cold straight from the Arctic to plunge south to Gulf of Mexico

 The same weather pattern could prove increasingly favorable for generating winter storms along the Eastern Seaboard in the next week to 10 days.
 Severe weather could also be possible in parts of the South toward the middle of next week, as the extreme cold interacts with warmer and more humid air on its periphery.

-Winter is the fastest-warming season in the U.S., and it’s becoming increasingly difficult to set records for extreme cold.
+Winter is the fastest-warming season in the United States, and it’s becoming increasingly difficult to set records for extreme cold.

 In Minneapolis, for example, it was once typical to see at least one minus-25 reading per year; nowadays, most years bottom out closer to minus-15.
 Climate Central, a nonprofit climate change research and communications group, reported Wednesday that Minneapolis has seen a 12-degree increase in its lowest annual temperatures since 1970.